Rights notices and licences

 When do I need the extended license?

-It is possible that further persons are named in the publication or were involved in the creation of the publication:
+It is possible that further persons are named in the publication or were involved in the creation of the publication, then you have to use the extended licence.
+You can view this extended license agreement here.

 - Declaration of the supervisor: Often the authors, but also the supervisors of theses, wish that the supervisor relationship is also reflected in the publication of the thesis.
 In this case, a declaration of consent by the supervisor is required for the use of the name in the context of the publication of the thesis as well as for the cataloging of the name in a field provided for this purpose as supervisor of the thesis.
 If the consent is given, a link will be made to standard data sets of the GND of the German National Library.
 This enables a clear assignment of the supervisor to the individual work.